aelkz/microservices-security/README.md

 # 1 for default app-context and 1 for /metrics endpoint.
 oc get svc -n ${PROJECT_NAMESPACE} | grep ${APP_NAME}

-# in order to auth-integration-api call the others APIs, we need to change it's configuration:
+# in order to auth-integration-api call the others APIs, we need to change it's com.microservices.apigateway.security.configuration:
 curl -o application.yaml -s https://raw.githubusercontent.com/aelkz/microservices-security/master/_configuration/openshift/auth-integration/application.yaml

 # NOTE.
-If you have changed the service or application's name, you need to edit and change the downloaded application.yaml file with your definitions.
+If you have changed the com.microservices.apigateway.security.service or application's name, you need to edit and change the downloaded application.yaml file with your definitions.

 # create a configmap and mount a volume for auth-integration-api
 oc delete configmap ${APP} -n ${PROJECT_NAMESPACE}

-oc create -f configuration/configmap/auth-integration-api-env.yml -n ${PROJECT_NAMESPACE}
+oc create -f com.microservices.apigateway.security.configuration/configmap/auth-integration-api-env.yml -n ${PROJECT_NAMESPACE}
-oc create -f configuration/secret/auth-integration-api.yml -n ${PROJECT_NAMESPACE}
+oc create -f com.microservices.apigateway.security.configuration/secret/auth-integration-api.yml -n ${PROJECT_NAMESPACE}

 oc set env dc/${APP} --from=secret/auth-integration-api-secret
 oc set env dc/${APP} --from=configmap/auth-integration-api-config
 ```

 <b>NOTE:</b> All application roles are prefixed with <b>ROLE_</b> on source-code.
-This could be changed if you want at <b>line 80</b> in `../configuration/security/JwtAccessTokenCustomizer.java` class.
+This could be changed if you want at <b>line 80</b> in `../com.microservices.apigateway.security.configuration/security/JwtAccessTokenCustomizer.java` class.
 On RHSSO, these roles are registered without this prefix.
 See this [stack overflow](https://stackoverflow.com/questions/33205236/spring-security-added-prefix-role-to-all-roles-name) reference.

 ### `SECURITY LAB: FINAL STEP`